Awilo Longomba: 2000–2008: Kafou Kafou, Mondongo and performances

-Longomba stands with a friend beneath ceiling spotlights.

 In March 2005, Longomba took the stage at the Africa Live 2005 concert, a malaria-fighting event hosted at the Iba-Mar-Diop Stadium, where he performed in front of 40,000 people with other co-performers including Youssou N'Dour, Orchestra Baobab, Tinariwen, Didier Awadi, Corneille, Salif Keita, Rokia Traoré, Manu Dibango, and Seun Kuti.
 The event was organised by Youssou N'Dour as part of the Roll Back Malaria Partnership (RBM), an initiative launched in 1998 by the World Health Organization, United Nations Development Programme, UNICEF, and the World Bank.
 The following month, he launched a US tour with his backing band, including guitarist Caien Madoka, vocalist Omba Petit Bokul, and drummer Simolo Katondi, with stops in New York City, Washington D.C., Boston, Dallas, and Houston.
 Among their prominent performances was a notable appearance at New York's Satalla World Music venue, delivering two sets to a full house on 1 April.
 The performance featured several of his popular tracks, including "Karolina", and included a special appearance by bassist Ngouma Lokito, co-founder of Soukous Stars, who joined the band to play "Coupé Bibamba".
 On 16 April, he performed at the French venue, C'est La Vie club in Atlanta.

 In September 2005, Longomba held three concerts in Windhoek, Swakopmund, and Oshakati.
 In July next year, Longomba performed in Libreville as part of the Amissa Bongo Foundation and Iriscom International's second edition of the Nuit de la Musique.
 He also played at the Sumbe International Music Festival, colloquially called "FestiSumbe", in Sumbe in September 2006.
 In 2007, Longomba held two consecutive sold-out concerts at the Hotel Ivoire in Cocody and the Yopougon Sports Complex in Yopougon.
 He followed this up with a Labor Day concert in Antananarivo in 2008, where he was joined by about twenty other artists.